 The more this happens, the greater the chance they will rank high in both YouTube and Google.

-Of course creating great titles, descriptions and keywords helps (with assistance from the YouTube suggestion tool), but ultimately the popularity is what will determine how visible your video will be.
+Of course creating great titles, descriptions and keywords helps, but ultimately the popularity is what will determine how visible your video will be.

 So How Can YouTube Build Traffic to My Site?

 Of course, not every person who watches your video is going to translate into a visit to your site, but there are things you can do to encourage people to visit:

 - Always put your website address within the first few characters of the description.